About this Guide

 • offers a critique of education that acknowledges its political nature while spotlighting the fact that it is not neutral

-• encourages students and instructors to challenge commonly accepted assumptions that reveal hidden power structures, inequities, and injustice
+• encourages students and instructors to challenge commonly accepted assumptions that reveal hidden power structures, inequities, and injustices

 Kincheloe, J. L. (2004).
 Critical pedagogy primer.
 P. Lang.